charleshancoder/charleshancoder.github.io/_drafts/interview-question-2.md

 1. CRM System - Stores customer details, interactions, and correspodences.
 2. Billing System - Generates invoices and stores payment details.

-Currently, our system needs to make separate API calls to both both system to display customer data and their billing information, causing latency issues and inconsistent data availability.
+Currently, our system needs to make separate API calls to both system to display customer data and their billing information, causing latency issues and inconsistent data availability.

 ## Task: